Caltech Exchange – Summer 2018

 Second or third year Natural Scientists, Computer Scientists, Engineers or Applied Mathematicians (not pure Mathematics), and second year Economists.
 We normally give preference to third years staying on for a fourth year, but can recommend good second years.

-The following information must be submitted in electronic form (word documents please), to Sally Clowes (email@example.com) by Wednesday 23 November 2016:
+Important application guidance should be requested from Sally Clowes (email@example.com).
+The following information should be discussed with your Director of Studies, and then must be submitted in electronic form (word documents please), to Sally Clowes (firstname.lastname@example.org) by Wednesday 22 November 2017:

 - A short essay (no more than one page, single-spaced) on why you would like to undertake this summer of research at Caltech and how the experience would complement your academic and professional plans and goals.